-My name is Gincy (pronounced jin’-see), and I’m a native of Garland, Texas who currently resides in the Chicago metro area.
+My name is Gincy (pronounced jin’-see), and I currently reside in Oak Lawn, Illinois, a suburb of Chicago.
 I’m grateful that you’ve chosen to visit my website.

 As a songwriter, guitarist, producer and recording artist whose musical journey began more than thirty years ago, I’ve recently rediscovered my passion for music, and I’ve been reinvigorated by a renewed sense of purpose.
 I believe that music has the power to transform our world and to leave a lasting impact on humanity, and my goal is to write songs that, in some small way, will accomplish these two objectives.